fconfa/aws-cloudwatch-alarms-tf/README.md

 ## Variables

-You must provide valid values for the following variables by editing the terraform.tfvars file.
+You must provide valid values for the following variables by editing the _terraform.tfvars_ file.

 * aws_account_id **(required):** The Id of the AWS account to use
-* aws_region **(required):** The AWS region to provision resources in
+* aws_region **(required):** The AWS region to provision resources in (some services, like IAM or Route53, are available in the US-EAST-1 region only)
 * cloudwatch_log_group **(required):** The name of the CloudWatch Log Group where CloudTrail events are sent
 * vpn_id **(optional)**: The Id of a VPN connection to add alerts to (no VPN alarm will be created if this value is empty)

+## Alarms
+This is a list of alarms that will be created, aggregated by area/service.

-## VPC alarms
+### VPC

 Alarm Name|Description|Trigger
 ---|---|---